Islamic Private Equity and Venture Finance

 While growing rapidly, the Islamic finance industry today faces a number of challenges.
 This is unsurprising, perhaps, given its age.
 Academics and industry practitioners alike have identified a number of issues, ranging from an absence of secondary markets, a lack of consistency and uniformity of standards within Shari’ah compliance to the shortage of qualified professionals with an adequate understanding of both the Islamic and the conventional sides of the equation.

-The argument that Islamic home financing charges a ‘profit or rent rate’ not an interest rate begins to lose credibility when users realise that the ‘profit or rent rate’ is benchmarked against interest rates.
+The argument that Islamic home financing charges a ‘profit or rent rate’ not an interest rate begins to lose credibility when users realize that the ‘profit or rent rate’ is benchmark against interest rates.

 A number of industry practitioners, such as Iqbal Khan (founder and ex-CEO of HSBC Amanah), believe that a change in mindset is called for, by which Islamic products would become ‘Shari’ah-based’ as opposed to ‘Shari’ah-compliant’.
 Similarly, Tariq Sheikh (founder of RHT Partners) comments that ‘in essence Islamic finance is an equity-based, not debt-based system, and we need to develop Islamic products which are more in line with the “spirit” of the law, as much as they currently are with the letter of the law.’